kmcgrath/aws-price-grabber/README.md

+# aws-price-grabber
-Capture all AWS compute pricing
+Capture AWS pricing as JSON

-Based on this Stack Overflow [answer](http://stackoverflow.com/a/7334197)
+Based on a Stack Overflow [answer](http://stackoverflow.com/a/7334197)

-Staus: ~~Alpha~~ Hacky
+*Staus*: ~~Alpha~~ Hacky

 *WARNING*
 There is a lot of work to be done.
-Things could be broken, changed and disapear at any moment.

-The solution is working for more than ec2.
-Might be able to use this method to get pricing for any AWS product.
-* Might change the name of the project to frugal-aws
+There are unicorns, gremlins and constant change.

+## Description
+AWS does not have an API for pricing.
+Most of the pricing pages however load their data via jsonp.
+Those jsonp endpoints can and do change.
+This project will scan a pricing page for the jsonp endpoints it relies on then process those endpoints into JSON.

+For each endpoint (pricemap) *aws-price-grabber* will emit an event allowing the consuerm to parse or store the raw data as they see fit.

+Since AWS does not support pulling prices this way, *aws-price_grabber* will not attempt to manipulate, normalize, or change data in any way.
+That will be the job of the consming application/module.
+This will hopefully keep any breaking changes made by AWS to a minimum.

-Services that appear to be working so far:
+## Services that work
 * ec2
+* elasticloadbalancing
+* s3
+* glacier
+* ebs
+* storagegateway
 * rds
-* s3
 * elasticache
+* dynamodb
+* redshift
+* sqs
 * sns
+* swf
+* cloudsearch
+* elastictranscoder
+* elasticmapreduce
+* kinesis

+## Services that DO NOT work

+The following services embed pricing as HTML and do not use jsonp.

+* ses
+* directconnect
+* vpc
+* lambda
+* cloudfront
+* route53
-* sqs
+* appstream

 ## Use

     var frugal = require('frugal-ec2');
     var f = frugal.requestPricing;